Servings: 2 Total time: 15 minutes Difficulty: beginner

 Cook a fried egg (the yolk should remain slightly runny).

-11. Assemble the bibimbap:
+11. Assembling the bibimbap:

 12. Serve:

 Mix all the ingredients well before eating to enjoy all the flavors and textures.
-It's a simple dish to make, but it's really pretty and above all delicious.
+It's a simple dish to make, but it's really pretty and, above all, delicious.

 Note